Bandung, West Java Indonesia

 Makassar, South Sulawesi Indonesia

-Various manuscripts from the Catholics, Muslims, and Buddhist communities.
-Written in Makassarese, Buginese, Latin, Malay, and Chinese languages and scripts.
+Various manuscripts from the communities of three religions in Makassarese, Buginese, Latin, Malay, and Chinese languages and scripts.

 Malang, East Java Indonesia